National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 **Which tools are best for what**.
 The Knowledge Store, in particular, provides some analytic tools for use.
 Because of security concerns, not all code is sharable.
-Data partner IDs and patient IDs present in such code in one’s project should not be shared across projects or Data Use Requests (DURs), meaning that even programming code must be de-identified and templatized before being released to the Knowledge Store for general use or posted to repositories like GitHub for external review.
+Data partner IDs and patient IDs present in such code in one's project should not be shared across projects or Data Use Requests (DURs), meaning that even programming code must be de-identified and templatized before being released to the Knowledge Store for general use or posted to repositories like GitHub for external review.
 Chapter [X](#publications) describes processes and requirements for safe sharing of both results and code.

 **Take-away**